okta/okta-oidc-js/packages/oidc-middleware/README.md

 npm install --save @okta/oidc-middleware
 ```

-## ExpressOIDC API
+## Prerequisites

-It is assumed that you have already created an Okta Developer Org and created the necessary OIDC application in your Org.
+* You will need an Okta Developer Org, you can sign up for an account at https://developer.okta.com/signup/..
+* An OIDC application in your Org, configured for Web mode.
 If you are new to Okta or this flow, we suggest following the [Express.js Quickstart][express-quickstart].

-### Prerequisites

-This integration depends on sessions to store user information.
+* This integration depends on sessions to store user information.
 Ensure the [express-session middleware](https://github.com/expressjs/session) is added before you add `ExpressOIDC`.
+By default, the session middleware uses a MemoryStore, which is not designed for production use.
+Use [another session store](https://github.com/expressjs/session#compatible-session-stores) for production.

+## Usage Example

+Below is a terse Express application that examples the basic usage of this library.
+If you'd like to clone a complete example, please see the [Okta Express Samples Repository](https://github.com/okta/samples-nodejs-express-4).

 ```javascript
 const express = require('express');